a-hurst/klibs/docs/markdown/Drawing.md

 The second value is the anchor point on the object, specifed by a number from `1` to `9` relative to the number pad on a keyboard.
 For instance, since `7` is the top-left number on the number pad, this specifes to the blit function that the anchor point for the blitted object should be its top left corner.
 In this case we want the circle centered in the middle of the screen, so we use `5` to place the anchor point in the center of the object.

 The third value is the location on the screen (in X/Y pixel coordinates) that the object should appear, relative to its anchor point as specified in the second value.
 KLibs automatically calculates the the coordinates for the center of the screen and saves them to `P.screen_c`, so to make things easy we can speficy this as the location for the circle to appear.
-The easiest way of drawing objects to places other than the center is to use P.screen_x and P.screen_y, which are the width and height, respectively, of the current display as measured in pixels from the top-left corner of the screen.
+The easiest way of drawing objects to places other than the center is to use `P.screen_x` and `P.screen_y`, which are the width and height, respectively, of the current display as measured in pixels from the top-left corner of the screen.
 If you wanted to draw a circle to the mid-left side of the screen you could use

 	self.midleft = (P.screen_x / 4, P.screen_y / 2)
 	blit(self.circle, 5, self.midleft)

 ### flip()